polyphony-chat/docs/docs/Protocol Specifications/core.md

 sa->>sa: Setup redirect from Alice A to Alice B
 ```

-Fig. 4: Sequence diagram depicting a successful migration of Alice A's account to Alice B's account,
+*Fig. 5: Sequence diagram depicting a successful migration of Alice A's account to Alice B's account,
-where Server A is reachable and cooperative.
+where Server A is reachable and cooperative.*

 Alternatively, if Server A is offline or deemed uncooperative, the following sequence diagram depicts
 how the migration can be done without Server A's cooperation: